• Skip to primary navigation

 Each state has its own set of requirements that must be satisfied before granting TANF.[3]
 The guidelines above, as well as additional ones, may be required.

 The amount of assistance you and your family may be entitled to and for how long will also vary from state to state.
-For example, some states only allow recipients to receive TANF a few years, whereas another country may allow four or more years.
-Further, the amount you are entitled to in one state may differ from the amount you are entitled to in another country.
+For example, some states only allow recipients to receive TANF for a few years, whereas other states may allow four or more years.
+Further, the amount you are entitled to in one state may differ from the amount you are entitled to in another state.

 If the negligence of medical professionals caused your child’s cerebral palsy, you have the legal right to file for damages against the responsible party.